CGI-NRM/example-rmd-templates/README.md

 This repository provides a few examples of R Markdown templates that are used at [CGI](http://nrm.se/cgi) to generate reports.
 Note that the repo is not useful unless you are working at CGI as it contains logos etc that are copyright protected.
-Other than those feel free to fork and/or clone the repo as you please.
+If you want to create similar templates please use the repo mikey-harper/example-rmd-templates that is also the backbone of this repo.

 - **My Template**: shows a minimal R Markdown template, defining several styles for HTML outputs.
 ´- **My Template (Extra Files)**: includes a custom logo and a `style.css` file to change the style of tables.